TykTechnologies/tyk-docs/tyk-docs/content/plugins.md

 ### APIs

-An API can be configured so that one or more plugins can execute at different phases of the request life cycle.
-The source code for plugins can be stored locally on the Gateway's file system or, alternatively, downloaded from a remote webserver.
-For each phase of the request lifecycle the configuration should reference the source code file or the name of the bundled zip file that contains the plugin source code.
+An API can be configured so that one or more of its associated plugins can execute at different phases of the request life cycle.
+We have seen that the plugins associated with an API can be deployed locally on the Gateway's file system or downloaded and executed from a remote webserver.

+For each phase of the request lifecycle the configuration should reference the source code file path or the name of the bundled zip file that contains the plugin source code.

 This section explains how to configure plugins for your API endpoints on the local Gateway or remotely from an external secured web server.